 Except it’s not as good as “Toy Story 2,” or any of the other “Toy Story” films, for that matter.
 This isn’t to say that the film is bad, so much as it’s completely unnecessary.
 Make no mistake, the movie is loaded with sweet, funny, and heartfelt moments, but that doesn’t make the overall exercise any less self-indulgent.

 Woody (Tom Hanks) is having a hard time adjusting to life as a supporting character to her new kid Bonnie (Madeleine McGraw), but he finds a new purpose when Bonnie creates a new friend from thrown-away scraps at her kindergarten orientation.
 This new creation, which she names Forky (Tony Hale), is struggling with his reason for being, but at the same time is the most important toy that Bonnie owns.
-Forky makes a break for it when Bonnie and her parents go on vacation, and Woody leaves the group to hunt Forky down and meet and a rendezvous point.
+Forky makes a break for it when Bonnie and her parents go on vacation, and Woody leaves the group to hunt Forky down and meet at a rendezvous point.
 That rendezvous point happens to be the same place where Bo Peep (Annie Potts), longtime unrequited crush of Woody and former toy of Andy’s sister Molly, has been living.
 Forky is being held hostage in an antique store by Gabby Gabby (Christina Hendricks), and Woody can secure Forky’s freedom, but the price is impossibly high.

 One impressive aspect of the storytelling is how quickly the toys can alternate between being toys and metaphorical adults.
 What, exactly, makes someone ‘lost’ or ‘found’?
 The answer is different for each person, and the film does a remarkable job of straddling that line.
 One less impressive aspect of the storytelling is the Gabby Gabby character, in that her entire character arc is a big cheat.
 The only reason her arc begins the way it does is because the story needed a conflict to resolve.
 Once it’s resolved, it’s painfully obvious that the conflict never should have existed in the first place.